spacehare/spyro-blender/README.md

 python scripts to

-- import OBJ files from SpyroWorldViewer
+- import OBJ files, that were exported from SpyroWorldViewer, into Blender
 - set-up vertex colors and organize the Objects/Meshes
-- use the collections and view layers to help render the skies
+- use collections and view layers to help render the skies properly
-- render the skies as 6-sided cubemap skyboxes
+- batch render the skies as 6-sided cubemap skyboxes

 [here's a Google Sheet with all the data](https://docs.google.com/spreadsheets/d/1PFkO84ZVMZN8N4_J3NIi3rDt8mV-M1LSc4kgQZ91haI)